-Consistent with Paragraph 31, which requires MCSO personnel's receipt and comprehension of MCSO's policies and procedures, MCSO implemented the E-Policy system in January 2015.
-The system was transitioned into TheHUB, effective January 2018.
+Consistent with Paragraph 31 requirements regarding MCSO personnel's receipt and comprehension of the Policies and Procedures, MCSO implemented the E-Policy system in January 2015 which was transitioned into TheHUB effective January 2018.
 MCSO utilizes the system to distribute and require attestation of all Briefing Boards and published policies.
-TheHUB system memorializes and tracks employee compliance with the required reading of MCSO Policy and Procedures, employee acknowledgement that he or she understands the subject policies and procedures, and employee agreement to abide by the requirements of the policies and procedures.
+TheHUB system memorializes and tracks employee compliance with the required reading of MCSO Policies and Procedures, employee acknowledgement that he or she understands the subject Policies and Procedures and employee expression of his or her agreement to abide by the requirements of the Policies and Procedures.
 MCSO provides the Critical, Detention, Enforcement, and General Policies via TheHUB as a resource for all MCSO personnel.

-During the first quarter of 2022, MCSO used the TheHUB system to distribute and obtain attestation of twenty-three (23) policies, two (2) Special Briefing Boards, and five (5) immediate policy change Briefing Boards.
-This includes twelve (12) policies and three (3) immediate policy change Briefing Boards related to the Court's Orders.
+In this quarter, MCSO used the TheHUB system to distribute and obtain attestation of thirteen (13) policies, four (4) immediate policy changes, and one (1) policy rescission Briefing Board.
+This includes one (1) immediate policy change Briefing Board related to the Court's Orders.